mklilley/empowered-child/content/Chinese-New-Year.md

 My eldest attended a library session and bought back a [New Year Dragon](https://www.scholastic.com/teachers/articles/teaching-content/chinese-new-year-dragon-craft-project/).

 I made a more complicated [latern](https://www.youtube.com/watch?v=c32wLubQRw8).
-It looks lovely but can be a little more time consuming.
+It looks lovely and I had fun but it was more time consuming.